Golden Cañedo

 Roma Mae Cañedo Apa-ap (born April 5, 2002), professionally known as Golden Cañedo (/tl/), is a Filipina singer.
-She is the first grand winner of reality competition The Clash.
+She was the first winner of reality TV competition The Clash.
+She began pursuing nursing studies in 2021.

 Life and career

-In October 2017, Cañedo appeared once as a contender in It's Showtime's Tawag ng Tanghalan.
-During her stint, she performed Jericho Rosales' song "Pusong Ligaw".
-However, she was eliminated.

-Later in 2018, Cañedo auditioned for The Clash and advanced to the Top 62.
-Right after winning the said reality singing competition, Cañedo became a contract artist under GMA Network.

-Along with her fellow The Clash batchmates, she became the mainstay of late-night musical variety show Studio 7.
-After its sudden conclusion, Cañedo later joined All-Out Sundays.
+In October 2017, Cañedo appeared as a contestant in It's Showtimes Tawag ng Tanghalan, where she performed "Pusong Ligaw" and was eliminated.
+In 2018, she competed in another reality singing show, The Clash, winning the competition.
+Later that year she became a contract artist with GMA Network.
+Along with other The Clash contestants, she appeared on the late-night musical variety show Studio 7.
+In 2019, Cañedo joined All-Out Sundays.

-In 2021, Cañedo took a hiatus as she prioritize her studies.
+In 2021, Cañedo moved back to her native Cebu to begin undergraduate nursing studies at the University of Visayas.